 After having signed a most demanding contract, three contestants find themselves selected for a TV series, ‘The Platform’.
 The three have been selected for being extremely self-assured, to the point of their being classed as exceptionally arrogant and egotistical.

 The trendy programme’s presenter (James McMillan) is supercilious, ingratiating, and obnoxious.
-When coupled with the show’s producer (Megan Hollier), the bitch from Hell, who simply revels in the contestants’ degradation and suffering – anything to ensure good ratings.
+When coupled with the show’s producer (Megan Hollier), an obnoxious woman, who simply revels in the contestants’ degradation and suffering – anything to ensure good ratings.